The Light At The End Of The Tunnel Is A Train

 Take the apps you need to use, for me they are the email client, the direct messaging clients and some other apps and give them the smallest amount of permissions possible.
 Does your messenger app really need to know your location?
 Does your bank app really need access to your camera roll?
 To easier figure this out, just disable everything for every app and re-enable it as you need it.
 After a short while it will be clear that many apps doesn’t need most of the permissions you give them to properly provide you the value you want.

 In the end i think just being aware of it and thinking of the impact of these devices gets you a long way.
 Would you want your friend to pull up a phone during a dinner to check on Instagram pictures?
 No?
 Then do not do the same thing yourself.
+Jason Kottke wrote: “The internet can seem so intimate but ultimately it’s a thin view of an individual’s or company’s reality.”
+1, i think this sort of sums up what i’m aiming for here.
+The promise of getting more connected with friends turned out to not be true.
 For me personally the productivity gains alone has justified bothering with this.
 Sure, people have asked me why i’m not on Facebook anymore or why i don’t want to add them on X but most people also seem to understand when i explained it to them, even expressed similar concerns themselves.
 I think we all somewhat know that spending time on social media is a drag, but the continous rewardment from the likes is hard to shake.
 If you do decide to disconnect, instead connect with me and let me know how it goes (ironic right?).
 You can find my contact details up top.